-A site on the River Ouse near Houghton was rented from a local farmer and regular handicap racing started for a mixed fleet of GP 14's, Herons, Graduate and Cadet dinghies.
+Regular handicap racing started for a mixed fleet of GP14s, Herons, Graduate and Cadet dinghies.
 In 1955 the club consolidated its position by purchasing the Houghton site, achieved with accumulated funds and interest free loans from the members.
 The clubhouse was an old showman's caravan and race control was carried out from a houseboat.
 The first slipway was installed in 1956 and a permanent race officer's box was built a year later.
 The land to gain access from the road to the riverbank was purchased in 1956 for £182 and preparations were being made to connect a permanent water supply.

 The first open meeting was held in 1956 for British Moths, a class still sailed actively in the club today.
 The racing programme had started to increase, team racing against the Cam and Denver sailing clubs, the first Enterprise open meeting was held and in 1962 Wednesday evening racing for the Twilight Tankard started.
 Another major milestone was reached in the club's short history when the current riverside clubhouse and toilet blocks were built in the period 1963-65.
 The clubhouse contained catering facilities, men's and ladies changing rooms, a large lounge area and a permanent water supply.
 The project was financed by a government grant and interest free loans from the membership.